-Ph.D. students take comprehensive examinations in order to test their levels of professional competence and readiness to complete a dissertation.
-There are two exams for the Ph.D. degree.
-In addition, there is a dissertation defense for Ph.D. degrees, as well as a thesis defense for M.S. students.
-The evaluation of student performance on written and oral examinations is guided by a set of learning outcomes.
+Graduate students take comprehensive examinations in order to test their levels of professional competence.
+There are two exams for the PhD degree and one for the MS degree.
+In addition, students must defend MS theses and PhD dissertations.
+The evaluation of student performance on written and oral thesis examinations is guided by a set of learning outcomes.
 These have been designed by the faculty to assess student competency in key areas of academic and professional development.
 The rubrics used to evaluate student performance on thesis examinations are provided in Appendix C.

-Preliminary Examinations for Ph.D.
-Students
+Preliminary Examinations for PhD Students

-Successful completion of the preliminary examination constitutes formal admission to candidacy for the Ph.D.
-The preliminary examination consists of two parts; a Microeconomic Theory Qualifying Examination and the Preliminary and Prospectus Examination in Agricultural Economics.
-Any student who fails either examination twice (or three times if the petition for a third prospectus examination is granted by the Graduate School) must leave the program.
+Successful completion of the preliminary examination constitutes formal admission to candidacy for the PhD degree.
+The preliminary examination consists of two parts; a Microeconomic Theory Qualifying Examination (typically taken during the summer following the first two semesters in the PhD program) and the Preliminary and Prospectus Examination in Agricultural Economics (typically completed in the fall semester of the student's 3rd year in the PhD program).
+Any student who fails either examination twice (or three times if the petition for a third examination is granted by the Graduate School) must leave the program.